Redth/ZXing.Net.Mobile/GettingStarted.md

 ### Android Versions
 The component should work on Android 2.2 or higher.
 In Xamarin.Android there are 3 places in the project settings relating to Android version.
 YOU ***MUST*** set the Project Options -> Build -> General -> Target Framework to ***2.3*** or higher.
 If you still want to use 2.2, you can set the Project Options -> Build -> Android Application -> Minimum Android version to 2.2, but be sure to set the Target Android version in this section to 2.3 or higher.

+You must also add a reference to the Component `Android Support Library v4` https://components.xamarin.com/view/xamandroidsupportv4-18 from the Component Store.

 ###Custom Overlays
 By default, ZXing.Net.Mobile provides a very simple overlay for your barcode scanning interface.
 This overlay consists of a horizontal red line centered in the scanning 'window' and semi-transparent borders on the top and bottom of the non-scanning area.
 You also have the opportunity to customize the top and bottom text that appears in this overlay.